ckeditor/ckeditor4-docs/docs/guide/skin_sdk/intro/README.md

 Actually, the above are the minimum set of files to be downloaded, but generally several other files are used, to make the skin easier to maintain and more logically organized.

 In this document, we'll not go on depth details about the files contents.
-For that, you should check the files available on the “Moono” skin.
+For that, you should check the files available on the “Moono-Lisa” skin.
 All files are well documented and are very self-descriptive.